outdreamer/build-a-cure/docs/tasks/example_scripts/cancer.md

 		- similarly, a script to identify what 'symptoms/reactions from a specific supplement/diet mean' (like if corticosteroids hurt you, that means you probably had heart damage) would be useful to diagnose conditions without labwork or without reliable tests/known markers which is a lot of conditions

 	- get an air pollution mask, an air purifier that filters out air pollution such as benzene, and a reverse osmosis water purifier, these arent optional for cancer treatment
+		- These are the solutions to avoid chemicals that I've been using:
+			- for food Ive been cooking in Pyrex glass, eating noodles/flour which is stored in paper, drinks/food in glass containers, and occasionally I buy vegetables in plastic like frozen items or fresh baked goods that haven't been sitting in the container for a long time, and I drink Flow water instead of bottled water
+			- an air pollution mask like this one which can attach filtering cartridges that filter out airplane/car fuel pollution: https://www.amazon.com/dp/B07Y2S71T1/
+			- a reverse osmosis purifier like this one to get chemicals out of the water before I used Flow water: https://www.amazon.com/Bluevua-RO100ROPOT-LITE-Countertop-Reverse-Purification/dp/B0BGK3YLTN/
+			- an indoor air purifier that filters out airplane/car fuel pollution: https://www.iqair.com/us/products/air-purifiers/gc-multigas

 	- fix your other medical problems so you can fight cancer better
 		- fungal infections: